v-harsh-18/Web-Development-Challenge-Phase-1/README.md

 The folder includes the HTML, CSS and Javascript files used in the project.

-Mobile.png - Shows the main webpage
+Mobile Site.png - Shows the main webpage